srdjan/mocchi/README.md

 ## Philosophy

-sem-mochi represents a return to the original vision of the web where content structure drives presentation.
+mocchi represents a return to the original vision of the web where content structure drives presentation.
 By leveraging modern CSS capabilities, we can now achieve sophisticated styling while respecting the semantic meaning of HTML elements.

 This approach creates a more maintainable, accessible, and future-proof development pattern compared to utility-first or heavily class-based CSS frameworks.